 Climate Action at the World Bank Group

-The International Finance Corporation (IFC), the part of the World Bank Group focused on the private sector, works to support renewable power, energy efficiency and other climate-smart solutions for developing countries.
-IFC has invested more than $11 billion in climate-related projects since 2005, including $2.5 billion during fiscal year 2013.
+The International Finance Corporation (IFC), the Bank’s private sector arm, works to support renewable power, energy efficiency and other climate-smart solutions for developing countries.
+IFC has invested more than $11 billion in climate-related projects since 2005, including $2.5 billion during FY 2013.

-Through the Global Partnership for Disaster Reduction and Recovery (GFDRR), housed at the World Bank, the World Bank Group is helping developing countries reduce their vulnerability to natural hazards and adapt to climate change by mainstreaming disaster risk reduction and climate change adaptation in country development strategies.
+Through the Global Facility for Disaster Reduction and Recovery (GFDRR), the Bank is helping developing countries reduce their vulnerability to natural hazards and adapt to climate change by mainstreaming disaster risk reduction and climate change adaptation in country development strategies.

-To tackle SLCPs, which include methane, black carbon, tropospheric ozone, and some hydrofluorocarbons, the World Bank launched a review of its own portfolio to identify ways to do more through its projects to reduce the emission of these pollutants.
-The report, Integration of Short-Lived Climate Pollutants in World Bank Activities, found that 7.7 percent of World Bank commitments, or approximately US$ 18 billion, went into "SLCP-relevant" activities between 2007 and 2012.
+To tackle SLCPs, the Bank launched a review of its own portfolio to identify ways to do more through its projects to reduce the emission of these pollutants.
+The report, Integration of Short-Lived Climate Pollutants in World Bank Activities, found that 7.7 percent of World Bank commitments, or approximately $ 18 billion, went into "SLCP-relevant" activities between 2007 and 2012.